ukscone/set_overscan/README.md

 set_overscan
 ============

-Set overscan on the fly
+Set Raspberry Pi overscan on the fly.

+compile overscan.c using the command

+gcc -o overscan overscan.c